virtualagc/virtualagc/yaShuttle/ported/README.md

 As of 2023-11-05, the number of compiler errors generated during compilation of the sample HAL/S source code scraped from Ryer (i.e., from the book *Programming in HAL/S*) has reached a pleasingly-small but unfortunately non-zero number.
 As a consequence, it has become useful to categorize and discuss my attempts to address these issues individually.
 That's done in the succeeding subsections.

-If run from the folder "yaShuttle/Source Code/ Programming in HAL-S" in the Virtual AGC source tree, the following command summarizes the errors found:
+If run (under **bash** in Linux) from the folder "yaShuttle/Source Code/ Programming in HAL-S" in the Virtual AGC source tree, the following command summarizes the errors found:
 <pre>
 rm report.log ; \
 for f in &ast;.hal; \